WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationSecret.md

 ```

 ### -EndDate
-Duration of the secret until this date
+Enddate of validity of the secret

 ```yaml
 Type: String